Property taxes in Marbella and Spain

 The income tax is different depending on whether you are a non-resident or a resident in Spain (fiscal).
 For non-residents, it's a fixed percentage of 24%, excluding residents of the EU, Iceland, and Norway, for which it's 19%.
 For residents, the income tax percentage starts at 19% and grows progressively up to 47% for income above 300.000 euros.

-Here is the complete list of taxes and expenses that you must pay when selling a property in Marbella.
+Here is the complete list of taxes and expenses you must pay when selling a property in Marbella.

 Plusvalía (Capital Gain)